 Tour companies like G Adventures and Intrepid Travel have itineraries freely listed on their website.
-These are pretty handy for getting a snapshot of destination highlights, duration, and modes of transport.
-If you’ve decided on a country, Lonely Planet writes great guidebooks with detailed information.
-Finally, travel blogs are also a handy source of information (*ahem*).
-Feel free to scroll through our destination guides for inspiration!
+These are handy for getting a snapshot of destination highlights, duration, and modes of transport.
+If you've decided on a country, Lonely Planet writes great guidebooks with detailed information.
+Travel blogs *ahem* are also a handy source of information.

 Note: when viewing group tour itineraries, keep in mind these are often fast paced.
 You may wish to add more buffer room and lazy days for your own trip.
 You don't need to copy sample routes & durations to a tee.